Seats of Power – and several ‘lost’ rivers

 The River Walbrook, one of London’s lost rivers, runs beneath No. 1 Poultry.
 Although progressively culverted from the 14thcentury onwards, in the 18th century it was still described as ‘a great and rapid stream’ at this point, only 16 feet or so beneath the surface.
 The brook played an important role in the Roman settlement of Londinium, bringing a supply of fresh water to the walled city whilst carrying waste away to the River Thames.

 The Romans built the Temple of Mithras on the east bank of the Walbrook in the middle of the 3rd century AD.
-It was discovered accidently during construction work during the 1950s and will be on show again when the re-development in which it is housed, the new Bloomberg headquarters, is completed in 2017.
-A new public path will also cut through this development, which will be fascinating to walk through in due course.
+It was discovered accidentally during construction work during the 1950s and will be on display again when the re-development in which it is housed, the new Bloomberg headquarters, is due to be completed in Autumn 2017.
+A new public route – Bloomberg arcade, choc full of good restaurants, also cuts through this development, which will be fascinating to walk through.
 And a pair of fountains will pay tribute to the Walbrook flowing underneath.

 Walking down Pancras Lane, we come to the site of the old St Pancras Church on our right.
 This was one of the churches destroyed in the Great Fire that was never rebuilt, although the graveyard continued to be used until 1853.
 The land was left derelict for many years but was transformed into a small garden.
 Today you will see a range of beautifully carved benches with their designs based on the Romanesque architecture of the original church.